 - The 2017 Wolf Incentive Pilot Program is open to trappers.
 If you're interested in becoming a trapper for the 2017 Wolf Incentive Program, please click here to view the County's policy, and here to view the County's procedure, including registration forms.

 - Residents can grow what they want and reap what they sow in a community garden at Alexander Hamilton Park in Lac La Biche.
 Garden plots are assigned by the County on a first come, first served basis.
-The application deadline each year is May 15.
+Click here to view and download the application package.
+The application deadline is May 19, 2017.

 - The County’s Integrated Vegetation Management program includes spraying from June to September to control brush and weeds along County roads.
 To request no spraying within 200 metres of the road allowance adjacent to your property, submit a no spray application by May 29.

 - The County offers the resale of pesticide products not available through local commercial outlets to residents for residential or agricultural purposes.
 The chemical price list includes 36 different products.

 - The Coyote Predation Management Program aims to control coyotes that are harming livestock.

 - Rural property owners in the County can order shelterbelt trees at a reduced fee.
 The order deadline is usually the third week of May each year.